Varso: Construction

 The general contractor is HB Reavis Construction, a company from the HB Reavis Group.
 The building permit for Varso was obtained in December 2016, with construction work commencing the same month.

 In early 2017, the construction team had to move a transformer that was powering the Warsaw Central Station, as it was located exactly where the Varso Tower would be built.
 In October 2017, at a depth of 10 m, a 60 tonne glacial erratic was excavated at the construction site.
 It was pulled out using a specialized crane and then transported to Mokotów Field, where it stood next to the National Library.
 In the future, it will be moved back and displayed next to the entrance of Varso Tower.

 On 20 February 2021, the final piece of the spire was lifted to the top of Varso Tower, bringing the skyscraper to its full height of 310 metres (1,017 ft).
 The tower was completed in September 2022.

 Varso Tower became the tallest building in the European Union by surpassing the Commerzbank Tower in Frankfurt, Germany, which previously held the record at 259 m.

+After completion

+On 9 September 2025, the Highline Warsaw observation deck opened at Varso Tower becoming the highest publicly accessible terrace in the European Union.
+Located on the building’s 53rd floor at an elevation of 230 metres, it offers a full 360‑degree panorama of Warsaw.

+On the night of 21–22 September 2025, a fragment of a window fell from the building’s 11th floor and landed in the café’s outdoor seating area.
+No one was injured in the incident.

+On 31 May 2026, Estonian slackliner Jaan Roose completed a 500-meter walk from the Palace of Culture and Science to the 43rd-floor terrace of Varso Tower suspended on a line at the height of 180 meters.
+The walk lasted 30 minutes and was part of an event organized by Red Bull.

+Radio broadcast

+The Varso Tower, which is currently part of the city's emissions complex, houses a transmitter from which radio stations are broadcast.
+The first broadcasting tests were conducted between 25 and 28 July 2023, when Radio SuperNova (currently Eska2) and Radio VOX FM were broadcast.
+The same stations were broadcast during the second phase of testing, which lasted from 24 August to 24 October 2023.
+In the first half of 2025, the stations of Polish Radio (Program I, II, III and IV), Radio Time Group (Radio Eska Warszawa, Eska Rock, VOX FM, Eska2) and RMF Group (RMF Classic) officially began broadcasting the signal from Varso.